Kindergarten Central Registration – Frequently Asked Questions (FAQs)

 Offers begin: From 23 July 2026

-If I register my child for three-year-old kindergarten, will I need to register again for four year old?
+If I register my child for 3-year-old kindergarten, will I need to register again for 4-year-old?

 Yes.
-Families must submit a separate registration for four-year-old kindergarten.
+Families must submit a separate registration for 4-year-old kindergarten.

 Why is it important to register on time?